 - a) Future potential development activities in lands adjacent to the Park, notably in the area known as the Duffins Rouge Agricultural Preserve, and the potential effects of these activities.
-In doing so, it will also consider the effects of other past, ongoing and future physical activities in the Park, the Duffins Rouge Agricultural Preserve, federal lands adjacent to the Park as well as other areas if these have the potential for effects in areas of federal jurisdiction within the Park; - b) The ecological integrity of the Park and the ability of the Park to meet its management objectives, including as described in the Park management plan: the protection of biodiversity, natural resources, and natural process; enhancement of ecological connectivity throughout the Park; maintaining beneficial working relationships with Indigenous communities; and supporting a vibrant park farming community; - c) Any other potential effects, including cumulative effects, on areas of federal jurisdiction (e.g., species at risk, federal lands), that may have implications within the Park; and, - d) Consideration of how provincial laws and regulations, as well as other laws and regulations including Indigenous laws, would apply to such developments in order to predict potential effects.
+In addition to direct effects, it will also consider the cumulative effects of other past, ongoing and future physical activities in the Park, the Duffins Rouge Agricultural Preserve, federal lands adjacent to the Park as well as other areas if these have the potential for effects in areas of federal jurisdiction within the Park: - b) The ecological integrity of the Park and the ability of the Park to meet its management objectives, including as described in the Park Management Plan: the protection of biodiversity, natural resources, and natural process; enhancement of ecological connectivity throughout the Park; maintaining beneficial working relationships with Indigenous communities; and supporting a vibrant park farming community; - c) Any other potential effects, including cumulative effects, on areas of federal jurisdiction (e.g., species at risk, federal lands); and, - d) Consideration of how provincial laws and regulations, as well as other laws and regulations including Indigenous laws, would apply future potential development activities in lands adjacent to the Park in order to assess potential effects.

 1.3 The Study Area is depicted in Figure 1.1 below and comprises the Park as well as adjacent Duffins Rouge Agricultural Preserve and federal lands.
+The spatial boundaries for the assessment of potential effects will vary for each valued component and may be larger than the Study Area.